netzero-labs/netzero-labs/docs/tariffs/Intelligent-Octopus-Go.md

 - Enter your Octopus API Key.
 You can copy the API key from your [Octopus account](https://octopus.energy/dashboard/new/accounts/personal-details/api-access).
 The key will start with **sk_live**.
 - Enter your Octopus Energy Account Number.
 This will be shown on your bills, emails, and Octopus app.
 It will look like: **A-12A34A99**.
 - Switch on **Automate Intelligent Octopus Go**.
+- You can optionally enable the **Preserve charge instead of charging up** option.
+This will preserve Powerwall charge whenever a charging slot is scheduled, but it will not charge it up.

 ## How it works